-The Adviser has retained Strive Asset Management, LLC (the "Sub-Adviser"), an investment adviser registered with the SEC under the Advisers Act, to provide sub-advisory services to the Fund.
+The Adviser has retained Strive Asset Management, LLC (the "Sub-Adviser"), an investment adviser registered with the SEC under the Advisers Act, to provide sub-advisory services to the Funds.
 The Sub-Adviser is organized as an Ohio limited liability company with its principal offices located at 6555 Longshore Street, Suite 220, Dublin, OH 43017.
 The Sub-Adviser was founded in 2022.
-As of June 30, 2023, Strive had approximately \$800 million in total assets under management.
-The Sub-Adviser has discretionary responsibility to select the Fund's investments in accordance with the Fund's investment objectives, policies and restrictions.
-The Sub-Adviser is not responsible for selecting broker-dealers or placing the Fund's trades.
-Rather, the Sub-Adviser constructs the overall portfolio and provides trading instructions to the Adviser, and, in turn, the Adviser is responsible for selecting broker-dealers and placing the Fund's trades.
+As of July 31, 2023, Strive had approximately \$894 million in total assets under management.
+The Sub-Adviser has discretionary responsibility to select each Fund's investments in accordance with each Fund's investment objectives, policies and restrictions.
+The Sub-Adviser is not responsible for selecting broker-dealers or placing each Fund's trades.
+Rather, the Sub-Adviser constructs the overall portfolio and provides trading instructions to the Adviser, and, in turn, the Adviser is responsible for selecting broker-dealers and placing each Fund's trades.

-Pursuant to a sub-advisory agreement (the "Sub-Advisory Agreement"), the Adviser pays the Sub-Adviser a fee, which is calculated daily and paid monthly, at an annual rate of 0.25% based on the Fund's average daily net assets.
+Pursuant to a sub-advisory agreement (the "Sub-Advisory Agreement"), the Adviser pays the Sub-Adviser a fee, which is calculated daily and paid monthly, at an annual rate based on a Fund's average daily net assets as follows: